-IEUA is committed to reducing the region’s dependence on imported water supplies and drought-proof the service area through the Agency’s three key services: treating wastewater and developing recycled water, local water resources, and conservation programs.
+IEUA is committed to reducing the region’s dependence on imported water supplies and increasing drought-resiliency throughout the service area through the Agency’s three key services: treating wastewater and developing recycled water, local water resources and conservation programs.

 Click here to view the Agency’s Statute/Enabling Act.